crowdfightcovid19/req-550-Syria/README.md

 *  `SimpleSIR.R`: Minimal SIR model
 *  `SIR-Syria.R`: Minimal SIR model with some Syrian parameters.
-*  `SIR-Syria_structured.R`:
+*  `SIR-Syria_structured.R`:  SEAIRQD model including the possibility of defining population classes
-    * _Description_: SEAIRQD model including the possibility of defining population classes.
-The transition probabilities from one compartment to another depend on features of the population that the user may want to define, for instance related to age, sex, comorbidities of the individuals, roles like "carers" or "shielded".
-These are named population "classes" in the script.

-The final model is located in the folder `SEPAIHRD`, and contains among other scripts:
+The final model is located in the folder `SEPAIHRD` and it contains, among other scripts:

-* `launch_SEPAIHRD-Syria_structured.R`: Script to launch one simulation (which runs N realizations of teh model) for specified parameters.
+* `launch_SEPAIHRD-Syria_structured.R`: Script to launch one simulation (which runs N realizations of the model) for specified parameters.
-* `launch_multiple_SEPAIHRD-Syria_structured.R`: Script to launch a set of simulations, each with different parameters.
-Each set of parameters should be specified in one line (see the files `input_parameters_multiple_launch_experiment$label.csv` for examples)
+* `launch_multiple_SEPAIHRD-Syria_structured.R`: Script to launch a set of simulations, each simulation having different parameters.
+The parameters for each simulation in the set is specified in one line of a file (see `input_parameters_multiple_launch_experiment$label.csv` for examples)
 * `SEPAIHRD-Syria_structured.R` main code, which has these functions:
     * `make_transitions.R`: Function to estimate transitions between states.
     * `rates_SEPAIHRD_str.R`: integration routine stochastic model.